Kingston upon Hull City Transport: Deregulation

 To comply with the Transport Act 1985 and ensuing deregulation of the bus industry, on 27 July 1986, the assets of KHCT were transferred to a new legal entity, Kingston upon Hull City Transport Ltd., which was soon followed by the closure of bus garages on Cottingham Road and Holderness Road, resulting in a significant downsizing of KHCT's bus fleet.

 Following deregulation taking effect on 26 October 1986, the co-ordination agreement between KHCT and EYMS, which was now owned by its management, was abolished, and the two operators became engaged in competition from the late 1980s until 1994.
 Both companies began operating competitively on each other's network of services, while KHCT was challenged by smaller independent operators entering Hull's bus network, including City Traveller, Connor & Graham, Metro Citybus and Pride of the Road/North Bank Travel.
 These operators eventually went bankrupt or were taken over by either KHCT or EYMS, with an operator acquired in 1989 named Citilink being retained as a low-cost subsidiary of KHCT until being wound up in 1992.
 The company also diversified its core business to bring in additional income, forming a vehicle engineering firm named 'The Garage' at the company's former Liverpool Street central works and separate car and taxi hire franchises in Hull and Anlaby respectively.

 As a consequence of competition on its core bus network, however, KHCT incurred heavy losses, losing £2 million and incurring £782,000 in debts in 1993.
-KHCT's external ventures were sold or dissolved throughout 1992, and the company were removed from the Crown Card ticket scheme amid sustained competition with EYMS.
+In July 1992, following an investigation being opened by Humberside Police into accounting irregularities at 'The Garage', Kingston upon Hull City Council seized control of KHCT back from its directors, which was followed by KHCT's external ventures being sold or dissolved later that year.

 Faced with escalating financial losses and increased competition, Kingston upon Hull City Council sold KHCT to Stockton-on-Tees based Cleveland Transit in December 1993.
 This deal saw KHCT's employees take a 49% stake in the company, with a new livery of white and blue featuring a yellow band as well as a straplined logo reading "Employee Owners Working for You" similar to that of Cleveland's adopted, and a year later, the deal led to KHCT's 'bus war' with EYMS ending after both companies agreed to co-ordinate their Hull timetables.
 Half of the city council's £2.7 million profit from the sale, however, was lost to a £1.4 million debt owned to Humberside County Council, and immediately after the sale, 18 drivers and four managers were laid off by KHCT in an attempt by Cleveland Transit to make the company turn a profit.